Mexico diverted money from development to contain migration

 Since 2011, the Mexico Fund has disbursed nearly $150 million to 11 countries, most of that designated during the two prior administrations for infrastructure projects in Central America.

-Last year, López Obrador’s administration also designated more than $62 million from the Mexico Fund for extensions of two social programs to Honduras and El Salvador.
+Last year, López Obrador’s administration also designated more than $62 million from the Mexico Fund for extensions of two social programs to address structural causes of migration in Honduras and El Salvador.
 It was not clear how much of that money had been disbursed.
+On Tuesday, the Foreign Affairs Ministry said the two programs had recruited nearly 10,000 participants in Central America.

 Asked to comment on use of the fund, Mexico’s Foreign Affairs ministry said that “there’s no money left” and that in May, the government ordered an end to the fund once its commitments are fulfilled, which could take years, as part of López Obrador’s mission to eliminate such pots of money that he sees potential targets of corruption.